JeffOnABike/ecg/writeup.md

 # Testing Schema:

 ## Methods
-There are 49 distinct episodes of VF according to annotation files.For individual subject records, this varies between 0 for some (patients cu02, cu14), to 1-5 episodes for each of the other 33 subjects.
+There are 49 distinct episodes of VF according to annotation files.
+For individual subject records, this varies between 0 for some (subjects cu02, cu14), to 1-5 episodes for each of the other 33 subjects.

 VT is also recorded and noted, and will be the subject of further work, however it only occurred in one patient (cu02), where it occurred five times.